 - Review Forward Dane Metrics: The data guiding our plan to reopen Dane County

 - Explore frequently asked questions about the data dashboard

-Public Health Madison & Dane County has defined school metrics to guide decisions for reopening all grades for in-person instruction.
+Public Health Madison & Dane County has defined school metrics to guide recommendations for reopening all grades for in-person instruction.

-- See our latest blog post for the latest on our school recommendations.
+- See our blog post for the latest on our school recommendations.